antvis/G6/docs/manual/advanced/custom-edge.en.md

 ## 4. Custom Arrow

+G6 (v3.5.8 and later versions) provides [default arrow and built-in arrows](/en/docs/manual/middle/elements/edges/arrow) for edges.
 The default end arrows might not meet the requirements sometimes.
 You can register an edge with a custom arrow by the custom mechanism of G6.<br />

 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*f1G9RJ5dE2oAAAAAAAAAAABkARQnAQ' alt='img' width='250'/>